devfel/github-readme-template/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgements"></a>

+Text Example:

-- JSON file created based on [DMC CrazyArtZone](http://dmc.crazyartzone.com/index.asp) chart.
+- JSON file created based on [DevFel](https://devfel.com/) chart.

 ---

 ## 📝 Liceses <a name = "licenses"></a>

-- Distributed under the MIT License.
+- Distributed under the MIT License - see the [LICENSE.md]("./LICENSE.md")LICENSE.md file for details.

 ---

 ## ✍️ Author <a name = "authors"></a>

-- [@devfel](https://github.com/devfel) - Luiz Flávio Felizardo
+- [@devfel](https://devfel.com/) - Luiz Flávio Felizardo